Blowgun: Legality

 A law passed in Guatemala in the 1930s outlawed the use of the blowgun in an effort to protect small game.
 It was difficult to enforce in rural areas, but was one of the reasons for the decline of blowgun use in Guatemala.

 In the United Kingdom under the Criminal Justice Act 1988, and in Australia, the blowgun is categorized as an offensive weapon, and as such it is illegal to manufacture, sell or hire or offer for sale or hire, expose or have in one's possession for the purpose of sale or hire, or lend or give to any other person.
 Antique blowguns are, however, exempt.

 In Canada, the blowgun is classified as a prohibited weapon and is defined as any device that "being a tube or pipe designed for the purpose of shooting arrows or darts by the breath".
-Any imported blowgun must be deactivated by either drilling a hole or by blocking it.
+Any imported blowgun must be deactivated by either drilling a hole or by blocking.

 In the Republic of Ireland, blowpipes (blow guns) are classified as illegal offensive weapons.

-In the US State of California, blowguns are illegal.
-They are also illegal in Massachusetts and the District of Columbia, but are legal elsewhere.
+In the U.S. state of California, blowguns are illegal.
+They are also illegal in Massachusetts and Washington, D.C., but are legal elsewhere.
 There is currently no age requirement for using a blowgun.